OrchidSource/orchid-desktop/README.md

 To begin developing, run:

-    $ yarn run build-watch &
+    $ npm run build-watch &
-    $ yarn start
+    $ npm start

 Changes made to the js/ts/scss files will be detected, and the built app files will be available in the `build` directory.
-Doing "command-r" only very rarely updates the files in the webview, so usually when you make changes you have to stop and re-run `npm start`.
+To see your changes you'll have to re-start the app with `yarn start`.

+### Debugging info

+If the app is crashing or otherwise misbehaving, adding the following to your environment may provide some information in the console:

+    set ELECTRON_ENABLE_LOGGING=true
+    set ELECTRON_ENABLE_STACK_DUMPING=true

 ### To install libraries